microsoft/PowerPlatformConnectors/certified-connectors/SMSLink/readme.md

 ## Supported Operations
 The connector supports the following operations:
- - `Send SMS`: Sends an SMS to a destination with the desired text
+ - `Send SMS`: Sends an SMS to a destination and a message

 ## How to get credentials
 From your SMSLink account, access SMS Gateway > Configurare si setari